-“How can I expect my sister to raise you properly when she herself got pregnant at the same age that you are currently?
-I should take you, Lettie to the ranch.
+“How can I expect my sister to raise you properly when she herself got pregnant at the same age that you are currently.
+I should take you, Lettie, to the ranch.
 In fact,” as if thunderstruck she said, “we will go!”

-Lettie said, “I didn’t realize you were an expert on my life and how I should live it!
-Continue while I take notes.”
+Lettie said, “I didn’t realize you were an expert on my life and how I should live it!”

 Carmen said, “You look as red as a rose, Phyllis.
 But you know this arrangement would be the best for Lettie.”

 “Since you know it all, you should know when to shut up!”
 Phyllis raged as she surprised herself with her seriousness.